-- 2.3.2 Heats of a Feature Event, after nominations have been extended, do not have sufficient nominations to conduct at least two heats in which case the greyhounds nominated for the heats shall be transferred to their second preference and the events to be conducted shall then be determined.
+- 2.3.2 Heats of a Feature Event, after nominations have been extended, do not have sufficient nominations to conduct at least two heats in which case the greyhounds nominated for the heats shall be transferred to their second preference and the events to be conducted shall then be determined

 - 2.3.3 An event with special conditions (including Masters races) does not have sufficient nominations to proceed in which case the greyhounds nominated for that event shall be transferred to their second preference and the events to be conducted shall then be determined.

 - 2.4 If, after extending nominations, there are insufficient first preference nominations to conduct a 10 event program, then the second and (if necessary) subsequent nomination preferences shall be considered and the events to be conducted shall then be determined.

 - 2.5 If the races called for are not conducted due to a lack of nominations, then the races to be scheduled to provide 10 races on the programme shall be selected in the following order:

 - Grade 6 (sprint)

 - Mixed Grades 1 & 2 (sprint)

 - Grade 3 (sprint)

 - Invitation or Mixed Grade 2 & 3 (sprint)

 - One additional Maiden race (if called for)

 - Mixed Maiden & Grade 6 (sprint)

+- An additional Mid-Distance race (for the grade called for)

-- An additional mid-distance race (for the grade called for)
+- An additional Distance race (for the grade called for)

 - An additional Masters races (on the conditions called for)

-- Mid Distance Race
+- Mid Distance race

+- Distance race

 - Grade 4 (sprint)

 - Mixed Grades 3 & 4 (sprint)

 - Grade 5 (sprint)

-- Mixed Grades 5 & 6 (sprint)

 - Mixed Grades 4 & 5 (sprint)

 - Short Sprint races:

 - Firstly Races with 8 or more nominations one race in rotation of the order of:

-- Any Race Called for
+- Any race Called for

 - Grade 6

 - Mixed 1/2

 - Grade 3 (or Invitation or Mixed 2/3)

 - Grade 5

 - Grade 4

-until no more races are able to be programmed.
+until no more races can be programmed.

 - o Secondly, mixed grade races in the order of:

-- Mixed 5/6
+- Mixed Maiden/6

 - Mixed 3/4

 - Mixed 4/5